vulbyte/leetCodeSolutions/README.md

 #### - C

 i technically already do because i do cpp, which is a super-set of c but bluhbluhbluh you get the idea

-#### - TS

-i use typescript for projects, but if it's for leetcode i don't really need a linter to help me handle functions. just pretend each var and fn has a ":any" and you have typescript

 <br/>